Unlock the Power of Annual Appeal Letters: Stunning Tips

 That means more of your supporters are likely to sit up and take notice when you send them an annual appeal letter.

-Combining that with similarly high visibility channels like text messages (98% open rate) for follow up appeals can ensure that supporters get and read your message in some shape or form by the end of the year.
+Combining that with similarly high visibility channels like text messages (98% open rate) for follow up on donation appeals can ensure that supporters get and read your message in some shape or form by the end of the year.

 Evaluate why you want to send an annual appeal letter before starting your campaign.